Could Cognitive Behavioral Therapy Help Manage Bipolar

 For example, as part of my depression, one of my recurring thoughts was I am nothing, so my feeling was sadness, and as a result, my action was to stay in bed and cry.
 An example for my eating disorder was, I am fat and disgusting, my feeling was worthlessness and my action was to restrict my diet and over-exercise.
 And for mania it was I want to buy things, so my feeling was excitement and my action was to shop and spend money.

-You May Also Like:The Value of Mood Monitoring for Bipolar Disorder Management
+You May Also Like:Learn About These Medications for Bipolar Disorder

 Related Search Topics (Ads):